KFaust09/student_performance_dashboard/README.md

 - Created new metrics:
 - Built an interactive dashboard with slicers and visualizations.

 ## Key Insights
 - Test prep impacts performance for each gender.
-      -Does test prep really help?
+  - Does test prep really help?
-      -Does it help one gender more than the other?
+  - Does it help one gender more than the other?
 - Parental Educational Impact on Student Performance.
-    -How does race interact with educational level?
+  - How does race interact with educational level?
   -

   ## Screenshots